friendly/psy6136/assign/projects6136.md

 # 6136 Individual or Team Projects

+This year, I'm placing more weight on a final project for the course, an opportunity to show off what you have learned.

+Here is a sketch of a few ideas.
+Feel free to propose something other, with enough detail to give me a sense of your scope & purpose.

-Here is a sketch of a couple of ideas that could be used for course evaluation replacing some of the components I had planned.
-You can work on one of these individually or with a partner.
+You can work on one of these individually or with one partner.
 I would expect something more substantial for a team project than an individual one.

 ## Recent developments in Categorical Data Analysis